 4. Madd Lazem Harfee Mukhafaf

-Madd Lazem Harfee Mukhafaf occurs when the Madd letter is followed by a sakin letter, both of them present in the same letter.
-The reader must prolong the Madd Letter for 6 beats.
+Madd Lazem Harfee Mukhafaf occurs when a Madd letter is followed by a sakin letter, and both are present within the same word.
+In this case, the reader must prolong the Madd letter for 6 beats.

 Examples of Madd Lazem Harfee Mukhafaf: